Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 - Air quality is now deteriorating because of hot weather which is also indirectly causing the respiratory illness of human.

-- Food Security: It is the degradation effect of the unreasonable heat that reduces the manufacturing of foodstuffs and the reproduction of animals, in terms of nutrition security.
+- Food Security: It is the degradation effect of the unreasonable heat.
+It reduces the manufacturing of foodstuffs and the reproduction of animals for nutritional security.

 - Cases of occupational hazards: Construction and agriculture, outside work and a long term health complications, a loss of productivity, dehydration etc.